Southern Arterial Route: Criticism in 1987

 The NRMA's deputy chief engineer criticised the southern arterial for being a short-term solution, but called for major new roads: "the Government's plans for one-way traffic on Harris, Abercrombie, Regent and Wattle streets represented an improvement, but were only a short-term solution, calling for a "major bypass route for north–south traffic to go through Darling Harbour on the western side.
 Residents of Pyrmont and Ultimo formed an action group named UPROAR - Ultimo-Pyrmont Residents Opposed to Arbitrary Redevelopment.

 Director of NSW Traffic Authority Harry Camkin wrote an article on January 16th to claim the "tremendous traffic snarls" foreshadowed by Jonathan Falk would like be in the absence of effective planning, of which one mention was "...traffic improvements on Harris/Wattle and the Botany/Wyndham streets corridor are planned...".

-On the 19th of January 1987, Alderman Michael Mobbs wrote to the Sydney Morning Herald to criticise a January 16 letter by Mr H. Camkin as "an inadequate response to informed public criticism".
+On 19 January 1987, Alderman Michael Mobbs wrote to the Sydney Morning Herald to criticise a January 16 letter by Mr H. Camkin as "an inadequate response to informed public criticism".
 This letter states the "Traffic Authority does not answer criticism of the Government's failure to accept those recommendations seen by its traffic consultants as fundamental to the success of the Darling Harbour Project", including, along with limiting car parking at Darling Harbour, "to build a southern arterial beside the rail line along the Darling Harbour site to keep regional traffic out of Haymarket, Pyrmont and Ultimo's narrow streets and separate it from the heavy Parramatta Road traffic."

+The SOS group claimed none of their concerns were addressed in the EIS released on March 2 1987.

+SOS claimed their measurements of peak hour traffic volumes on Gibbons Street and Regent Street were 27% to 31% above current volumes in Fig 4.2 of the EIS.